engineblock/engineblock/docs/project_structure.md

   </dependency>
 ~~~

-The coordinates above are useful for embedding into enhanced distributions of EM when you want to provide your own drivers into a single artifact.
+The coordinates above are useful for embedding into enhanced distributions of EB when you want to provide your own drivers into a single artifact.

 ## em-core

-The core EM module provides the core machinery needed to execute activities.
+The core EB module provides the core machinery needed to execute activities.

 ## em-api